-It is very important to distinguish whether the episode of TVL is due to high-risk cause or a low-risk cause.
+It is very important to distinguish whether the episode of TVL is due to a high-risk cause or a low-risk cause.
 Management of TVL due to embolism is directed to the underlying cause.
 In patients with a cardiac source, treatment is anticoagulation and proper management of the underlying cardiac cause.
-Internal carotid artery stenosis may be managed with antiplatelet therapy, management of systemic risk factors, carotid endarterectomy or stenting if indicated.
+Internal carotid artery stenosis may be managed with antiplatelet therapy, management of systemic risk factors, carotid endarterectomy, or stenting if indicated.
 Giant cell arteritis is managed with corticosteroid therapy.
 Retinal vasospasm could be treated with Aspirin or Calcium channel blockers.
 A retinal migraine is controlled by conventional migraine treatments.
 Angle-closure glaucoma is also treated as per standard therapies for the condition.

 Pearls and Other Issues

 The first and most important management step in a patient with TVL is a thorough evaluation.
-Education of the public and the medical fraternity regarding a thorough evaluation of a patient with TVL will go a long way in reducing the risk of life-threatening vascular episodes like strokes, Myocardial infarction etc. Awareness should be increased that even though the symptoms are transient in nature but they may herald a serious underlying condition.
+Education of the public and the medical fraternity regarding a thorough evaluation of a patient with TVL will go a long way in reducing the risk of life-threatening vascular episodes like strokes, myocardial infarction, etc. Awareness should be increased that even though the symptoms are transient in nature but they may herald a serious underlying condition.

 Enhancing Healthcare Team Outcomes

 The primary care provider, nurse practitioner, and internist may encounter patients with TLV.
-However, because this symptom may be a harbinger of a stroke, it is vital to refer to these patients ASAP to the neurologist and ophthalmologist.
+However, because this symptom may be a harbinger of a stroke, it is vital to refer these patients ASAP to the neurologist and ophthalmologist.
 Another cause that may lead to blindness is giant cell arteritis.
 The outlook for patients with TLV depends on the cause.
 An interprofessional team approach involving nurses and clinicians will provide the best patient outcome.
 [Level V]